 For minors, guardianship and conservatorship end when the minor reaches 18 years old, unless the ward also has an incapacity or disability that prevents them from taking care of themselves.

 For adults with a disability or incapacity, the duties of conservators and guardians do not end until a court determines that the protectee or ward is competent, or passes away.

 |Statute||Missouri Revised Statutes, Title XXXI, Section 475|

 The following may be appointed guardian or conservator:

 |Who May Not Act as Guardian or Conservator||

 Except where a family relationship exists the following parties may not be appointed guardian or conservator:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you have additional questions about guardians and conservators under Missouri law, click on the links below for more information:

 Missouri guardianship and conservatorship laws help protect the interests of those who can't look out for themselves.
 A lawyer can help you ensure that the right guardian is chosen if you or someone you love becomes incapacitated, or explain other issues relating to guardian and conservator situations.
-Contact a qualified local attorney for a free case evaluation to learn more.
+Contact a qualified local family law attorney to learn more about your options.